 The pause function of the reverse warning sound device shall not be used unless for an obvious lack of necessity to emit sound for alert in the surrounding area and that it is certain that there are no pedestrians within a short distance.

-14.4.
-The “Non-self-adjusting audible reverse warning device” shall automatically return to “Normal Level” when the vehicle is started following each vehicle turn-off.

 14.5.
 Measurement on stationary vehicle of the sound characteristics of the “Non-self-adjusting audible reverse warning device”